 Topical endoxifen is also being evaluated for its potential in other breast conditions.

 Our key objectives are to advance our programs through Phase 2 trials and then evaluate further development independently or with partners.

-We believe our patented intraductal microcatheters may be useful in delivering a number of drugs directly to the breast tissue by the ducts in the nipple.
-Doing so may provide a higher concentration of the drug to the targeted tissue rather than distributing it throughout the body.
+We believe our patented intraductal microcatheter technology may be useful in delivering a number of drugs directly to the breast tissue.
 The initial drug we are studying using our microcatheters is fulvestrant.
 Fulvestrant is FDA-approved for metastatic breast cancer.
 It is administered as a monthly intramuscular injection of two injections, typically into the buttocks.
 We own one issued patent and several pending applications directed to the treatment of breast conditions, including cancer, by the intraductal administration of therapeutics, including fulvestrant.